-On occasion some kind publishers send me books for me to review and read.
-So far most of these books have been a little out of my league, or a little obtuse (financially) for me, however, I got a call a while back from the Penguin Group and they asked if I’d like to have a copy of The Complete Idiot’s Guide to Getting Out of Debt (by Ken Clark CFP) and I said I would love to read this.
+On occasion, some kind of publisher sends me books to review and read.
+So far, most of these books have been a little out of my league or a little obtuse (financially) for me.
+However, I got a call a while back from the Penguin Group, and they asked if I’d like to have a copy of The Complete Idiot’s Guide to Getting Out of Debt (by Ken Clark CFP), and I said I would love to read this.

-I am a big fan of The Complete Idiot series of books, because they are usually an excellent introduction to the topic at hand and covered a large area of the topic so you had a good grounding on the topic (I have read a bunch of the books on High Tech topics), so I was curious to see what a Complete Idiot’s Guide to Getting Out of Debt book might be like.
+I am a big fan of The Complete Idiot series of books because they are usually an excellent introduction to the topic at hand and cover a large area of the subject.
+Hence, you had a good grounding on the topic (I have read many books on High Tech topics), so I was curious to see what a Complete Idiot’s Guide to Getting Out of Debt book might be like.

 Overall Review: Complete Idiot’s Guide to Getting out of Debt is a Good Read

-The book is what I expected a good general view on the topic of how to get out of debt (for my Canadian readers, it has a more yankee angle on some specific topics, but most of the topics are very good no matter which side of the border you live on).
+The book is what I expected an excellent general view on the topic of how to get out of debt (for my Canadian readers, it has a more Yankee angle on some specific topics, but most of the topics are very good no matter which side of the border you live on).

-The author takes the time to try to put his reader at ease about being in debt, since that is one of the biggest problem with debt, a lot of people think it is impossible to get out of it, so they don’t even try, but Ken Clark CFP wants you to try, and he gives you some very helpful ideas.
+The author takes the time to try to put his reader at ease about being in debt since that is one of the biggest problems with debt, a lot of people think it is impossible to get out of it, so they don’t even try, but Ken Clark CFP wants you to try, and he gives you some constructive ideas.

-In Part 1 Mr. Clark talks about how debt works, which is a good introduction or refresher for folks who may need some helpful hints about how they got where they are.
-An important review of the author’s opinion of what Good and Bad debt is, while a little general, is informative.
-Mr. Clark does point out that Pay Day Loans are, “… a ridiculously bad idea…”, which I concur and resonate with.
+In Part 1, Mr. Clark talks about how debt works, which is a good introduction or refresher for folks who may need some helpful hints about how they got where they are.
+An important review of the author’s opinion of good and Bad debt, while a little general, is informative.
+Mr. Clark does point out that Pay Day Loans are “… a ridiculously bad idea…”, which I concur and resonate with.
 After reviewing the math of compound interest (and how debt grows quickly), Mr Clark talks about Debt Denial and the steps to fight against it (de-nial is not just a river in Egypt), and the sooner you accept your debt and plan on how to get out of it, the happier you will be.

-The book runs through the important steps of getting out of debt:
+The book runs through the essential steps of getting out of debt:

 - Creating a debt reduction plan ( a realistic one that you can stick with)